paperbenni/paperbenni.github.io/content/posts/coredumps.md

 able to wade through gigabytes of memory dumps because they want to fix their JavaScript code?
 Or because their unfinished buggy AAAA Game crashed?

-If you knwo what core dumps are and are capable of using them, then you are probably also able to enable them, but for the majority of users and use cases, they should be disabled by default.
+If you know what core dumps are and are capable of using them, then you are probably also able to enable them, but for the majority of users and use cases, they should be disabled by default.